track-hacker-news/track-hacker-news.github.io/index.md

 ## help needed

-Retool kindly sponsors a postgres instance for this project.
-I'm inviting sponsorship for computing resources to host a medium-load web application.
+I'm inviting sponsorship for computing and database resources to host a medium-load web application.
 I'm also open to explore other data analysis/visualization solutions.
 If you are interested, please [contact me](mailto:me@nami.land).

 ## feedbacks